thatsimo/yet-another-chatbot/README.md

 - The backend is designed to handle chat sessions and upload documents to Pinecone for contextual retrieval.

 For more information, refer to the code documentation or contact the development team.

+## License

+Do not use this code for any commercial purposes.
+This project is for educational purposes only and is not intended for production use.